Understanding Dataset Difficulty with $\mathcal{V}$-Usable Information: Future Work

 \section{Future Work}

 There has been much work in the way of model interpretability, but relatively little in the way of dataset interpretability.
-Our framework will allow datasets to be probed, helping us understand what exactly we are testing for in models and how pervasive annotation artefacts really are.
-By identifying the attributes responsible for difficulty, it will be possible to build challenge sets in a more principled way and reduce artefacts in existing datasets.
-By studying which attributes contain information that is unusable by existing SOTA models, model creators may make more precise changes to architectures.
+Our framework will allow datasets to be probed, helping us understand what exactly we test for in models and how pervasive annotation artefacts really are.
+Moreover, our framework can be used proactively: by identifying the attributes responsible for dataset difficulty, one can create useful datasets out of otherwise useless raw data.
+For example, the alignment of large language models is often bottlenecked by the lack of human preference data, which is slow and expensive to collect.
+In Appendix \ref{sec:shp}, we show that starting with otherwise unremarkable web data, we can infer a dataset of collective preferences that contain as much usable information as preferences collected with paid human annotators, all the while being free and many times larger.

 More immediate directions of future work include: \begin{enumerate} \item Understanding how changes to the data distribution change the difficulty of individual examples.

 \item Extending \vi to open-ended text generation, which does not induce explicit distributions over the output space.
 This may requiring truncating the output space (e.g., using beam search with fixed width).